We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 The Truth of the Matter

-Truthfully, we would not have published another mustard microgreen article if all went the way it should have gone.
+Truthfully, we would not have published another mustard microgreen article if all had gone the way it should have gone.

-But when testing - we always test new varieties of seed and each lot of seed we purchase - these organic Wasabina mustard seeds did not grow as we expected.
+But when testing – we continuously test new varieties of seed and each lot of seed we purchase – these organic Wasabina mustard seeds did not grow as we expected.

 So we thought it a good idea to share our experience.